 Will I need to give medicine to my foster animal?

 Some of the animals that we have in our foster program may have been exposed to shelter illnesses.
 While we do our best to ensure that we are aware of all the conditions that a foster animal may have prior to going home, many illnesses have incubation periods, meaning symptoms can arise after you take a foster pet home.
 So while some foster animals do not require any medicine, others may.
-If your foster animal needs medications, we can show you how to administer them before you take the animal home.
+If your foster animal needs medications, our staff will show you how to administer them before you take the animal home.
 Some foster animals are in our foster program due to medical issues or conditions – They may have current prescribed medications they need to take daily.

 Can I let my foster animal play with my personal pets?